ethereum-optimism/community-hub/src/docs/protocol.md

 - State Management L1/L2 differences
 - Explicit list of opcodes that are replaced -->

+The Execution contracts implement the Optimistic Virtual Machine, or OVM.
+Importantly, these contracts must execute in the same deterministic manner, whether a transaction is run on Layer 2, or Layer 1 (during a fraud proof).

 ### Execution Contracts

 - **OVM_ExecutionManager:** he Execution Manager (EM) is the core of our OVM implementation, and provides a sandboxed environment allowing us to execute OVM transactions deterministically on either Layer 1 or Layer 2.
 The EM's run() function is the first function called during the execution of any transaction on L2.
 For each context-dependent EVM operation the EM has a function which implements a corresponding OVM operation, which will read state from the State Manager contract.The EM relies on the Safety Checker to verify that code deployed to Layer 2 does not contain any context-dependent operations.